• Skip to primary navigation

 • Transfer Dutch oven to the oven and braise 3 hours uncovered.
 (See notes if not using the oven to cook.)

-• Season sauce with 1 tsp salt and 1/2 tsp black pepper (or to taste) just before serving.
+• Season sauce with 1 teaspoon salt and ½ teaspoon black pepper (or to taste) just before serving.

 • Garnish with additional grated cheese and parsley if desired.